library(tidyverse)

 Pairwise comparisons

 Next, we follow up the significant simple-effects with pairwise comparisons of each level of angle within each condition.
-To control for the family wise error rate, we use a Bonferroni adjustment where the p-value threshold determined by .025/3 (0.0083).
+To control for the family wise error rate, we can use a Bonferroni adjustment where the p-value threshold determined by .025/3 (0.0083).

-<- emmeans::emmeans(model, ~ angle | condition) em
+<- emmeans::emmeans(model, ~ angle | condition)

 ::contrast(em, method = "pairwise", adjust = "none") %>%